Saturday, September 16

 In 1971, as a junior hockey player at Pittsford, Al Vyverberg scored the game-winning goal against McQuaid Jesuit, knocking the Knights out of the playoffs.
 The following year, Vyverberg notched two goals against the Knights enroute to Pittsford’s first school championship.
 Vyverberg, known better as “Al V,” went on to play college hockey at Rochester Institute of Technology, where he scored 139 career points.

 Fast forward to 1984.
-Vyverberg was recommended by McQuaid Jesuit hockey program founder and current head coach Bob Pedersen to be his successor.
-It was a ringing endorsement from a local hockey legend, who won 203 Section V games, 160 with McQuaid Jesuit, and helped the Knights capture three Section V titles.
+Vyverberg, who was no longer coaching, was recommended by McQuaid Jesuit hockey program founder and current head coach Bob Pedersen to be his successor.
+It was a ringing endorsement from a local hockey legend who won 203 Section V games, 160 with McQuaid Jesuit, and helped the Knights capture three Section V titles.
 The school heeded Pedersen's advice, naming Vyverberg its varsity hockey coach.

-Thirty-three years later, Vyverberg’s coaching stint at McQuaid Jesuit has come to an end.
-In February of this year, “Al V” coached his final game for McQuaid Jesuit after announcing earlier in the year his intent to retire after the 2016-17 season.
+Thirty-three years later, Vyverberg’s coaching stint at McQuaid Jesuit came to an end.
+In February 2017, “Al V” coached his final game for McQuaid Jesuit after announcing earlier in the year his intent to retire after the 2016-17 season.
 In 30 years over two stints, (Vyverberg stepped away for three years between 1998-2001 for personal reasons), Vyverberg filled his predecessor’s shoes nicely.
 He retires as Section V’s career leader in victories with 411.
 His teams appeared in 11 Section V finals, winning six titles.
 His 2005 and 2015 teams captured the school’s two hockey state championships.

 The Knights entered Sectional play as the eight seed.
 They also entered the tournament healthy.
 Sparked by the return of point guard Kevin Haefner and dominate play of Austin Davis, coupled with the height, skill and leadership of seniors Chris Fox, Cade Lemcke and Dave Roehrig, McQuaid knocked off top-seed Spencerport in the quarterfinals and capped off the Sectional crown by defeating rival East in the finals.